Last Updated on October 20, 2022

-EDITOR’S NOTE: Read our post comparing this Aldi jacket to a name-brand Land’s End coat here.
+EDITOR’S NOTE: Aldi sold this jacket again in October of 2022 for $22.99.
+Read our post comparing this Aldi jacket to a name-brand Land’s End coat here.

 During a family outing to a pumpkin patch this fall, I joked with my husband that quilted puffer jackets seem to be the unspoken uniform for women of all ages, and especially for suburban moms.
 Everywhere we looked, women were wearing the puffer-style jackets while they corralled their children in hay mazes and on wagon rides.

 Aldi is always one to keep its finger of the pulse of trends, and I got a chance to join — if a bit belatedly — the ranks of other stylish women when the discount grocer recently sold ladies’ and men’s puffer jackets.

 The Adventuridge puffer jacket cost $24.99 at the time of publication.
 It comes in women’s sizes medium through extra large, and men’s sizes are large and extra large.
 The women’s jacket comes in gray (which is conveniently the color I prefer), while the men’s jacket is black.
 I didn’t get a close look at the men’s jackets to see if the cut is exactly the same (because the jackets are packaged up in ribbon-and-cardboard bundles), but if you’re a woman who wants a black jacket instead of gray, you could try a men’s jacket, although the men’s jackets are only available in larger sizes.

 Features for the men’s and women’s jackets include:

 - Ladies’ shell: 70% Nylon, 30% Polyester lining; filling: 100% Polyester